mmahE96/portfolio-api-typescript/README.md

-# Project: MarketSeon API Authentication with NodeJS
+# Project: Portfolio API Authentication with NodeJS
 This is an Authentication API using JWT's.
 Email & Password is used for authentication.

 The API based on Node.js, Express, Prisma & Postgres.